JCalmCrasher/JCalmCrasher/README.md

 🔹 Currently Exploring: NestJS for backend development & Web3 technologies

-🔹 Building: A Nigerian location data API & a Freepik-style AI-powered web app
+🔹 Cooking: A Nigerian location data API & other stuff in my free time

 🔹 Open to Collaboration: Frontend projects, Web3, and creative coding